Hlaupastyrkur

 CLF Iceland

-CLF Iceland supports vulnerable girls in Uganda through education, skills training and entrepreneurship.
-The organisation supports a secondary and vocational school in Uganda where the girls are empowered to live up to their full potential.
-CLF has supported over 2000 girls through education.
+CLF Iceland supports marginalized girls and young people in Uganda through education, skills training and entrepreneurship.
+The organisation supports an elementary and vocational school in Uganda where young people are empowered to live up to their full potential.
+CLF has supported over 2500 girls through education.

 Dropinn, the Icelandic charity for children with diabetes